alibaba/fastjson2/README_EN.md

 # FASTJSON v2

-`FASTJSONv2` is an upgrade of the `FASTJSON`, with the goal of providing a highly optimized `JSON` librarray for the next ten years.
+`FASTJSON v2` is an upgrade of the `FASTJSON`, with the goal of providing a highly optimized `JSON` librarray for the next ten years.

 - Supports the JSON and JSONB Protocols.
 - Supports full parsing and partial parsing.